 For Those With Infinite Patchiness - Go Shorter

 We understand that there are some cases of beard patchiness that will never ever be remedied (see: Franco, James).
 However, that doesn’t mean that you need to opt for the completely shaven look, either.
-Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair, going as far as what many simply consider “scruff.”
+Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair like a killer mustache or goatee, or going as far as what many simply consider “scruff beard.”

 Much like baldness, patchiness is much less noticeable when your facial hair is already at a short length.
 The short length gives the patches a bit more definition and unique character, without seeming like a shaving incident in the middle of your grown-in cheek.

 5 Common Mistakes by Men with Patchy Beards

 There is absolutely nothing wrong with patchy beards!
 Just because you have a few patches in your facial hair doesn't mean you can't experience the awesomeness that comes with being a beardsman.
 These are 5 common mistakes that men with patchy beards make.